BestPig/pts-mini-gpl/joe-p37/README.txt

     http://downloads.sourceforge.net/project/joe-editor/JOE%20sources/joe-3.7/joe-3.7.tar.gz

   Please note that joe-p37 works reasonably well without any config files.
-  The most important feature you will m
+  The most important feature you will miss is syntax highlighted, because that has to be loaded from external .jsf files.

 __EOF__